hacetin/keydev/README.md

 # Analysing Developer Contributions using Artifact Traceability Graphs

-Software artifacts are the by-products of software development.
-Throughout the life cycle of a project, developers produce different artifacts such as source files and issues.
-We construct artifact traceability graphs with these artifacts and their relations using the data from software development and collaboration tools.
-Using these graphs, we analyze developer contributions because developers are the main resource to build and maintain a software project.
+Software artifacts are like the by-products of the development process.
+Throughout the life cycle of a project, developers produce different artifacts such as source files and bug reports.
+To analyze developer contributions, we construct artifact traceability graphs with these artifacts and their relations using the data from software development and collaboration tools.

-We study \textit{key developers}, valuable and indispensable developers, under three categories: **jacks**, **mavens** and **connectors**.
-A typical **jack** (of all trades) has a broad knowledge of the project and is familiar with different parts of the source code, whereas **mavens** represent the developers who are the sole experts in specific parts of the projects. **Connectors** are the developers who involve different groups of developers, like bridges between teams.
-Regardless of whether a key developer or not, when a developer leaves the project, another developer(**replacement or successor)**) has to take over the jobs of the leaving one.
-Moreover, the heterogeneous **knowledge distribution** among developers in the team might be an early warning for future problems.
+Developers are the main resource to build and maintain software projects.
+Since they keep the knowledge of the projects, developer turnover is a critical risk for software projects.
+From different viewpoints, some developers can be valuable and indispensable for the project.
+They are the key developers of the project, and identifying them is a crucial task for managerial decisions.
+Regardless of whether they are key developers or not, when any developer leaves the project, the work should be transferred to another developer.
+Even though all developers continue to work on the project, the knowledge distribution can be imbalanced among developers.
+Evaluating knowledge distribution is important since it might be an early warning for future problems.

-Using **artifact traceability graphs**, we propose separate algorithms to identify different types of key developers, to find replacements for leaving developers and to evaluate knowledge distribution in a team.
-We conduct experiments on six open source projects: **Hadoop**, **Hive**, **Pig**, **HBase**, **Derby** and **Zookeeper**.
-Then, we demonstrate that the identified key developers match the top commenters up to 98\%, recommended replacements are correct up to 91\%, and identified knowledge distribution labels are compatible up to 94\% with the baseline approach.
+We employ algorithms on artifact traceability graphs to identify key developers, recommend replacements for leaving developers and evaluate knowledge distribution among developers.
+We conduct experiments on six open source projects: Hadoop, Hive, Pig, HBase, Derby and Zookeeper.
+Then, we demonstrate that the identified key developers match the top commenters up to 98%, recommended replacements are correct up to 91% and identified knowledge distribution labels are compatible up to 94% with the baseline approach.

 Previous works are published at **ESEC/FSE '19** [[1]](#1) and **PROMISE '20**[[2]](#2).